 Can you visit the Museum of the Inquisition on another day?

 Yes!
-If you want to visit the museum, but you can’t attend its special tour, don’t worry!
+If you want to visit the museum, but you can’t attend the special tour, don’t worry!
 You can visit it every day from 10:00 to 18:00 hours.

 General admission is $90 pesos.
 Students, teachers, INAPAM and children from 7 to 13 years old are $65 pesos.